-We focus specifically on the following three ansatzes: \begin{enumerate} \item[(a)] Hardware efficient ansatz 1~(HEA1) \item[(b)] Hardware efficient ansatz 2~(HEA2) \item[(c)] XXZ Hamiltonian variational ansatz~(XXZ-HVA) \end{enumerate} The ansatzes chosen are similar to those used in the paper by Wiersama et al.\cite{wiersema2023measurement}, in part to provide a direct comparison of our results.
-Specifically, our HEA2 and XXZ-HVA ansatz are nearly identical to their their HEA and XXZ-HVA.
-All ansatzes consist of several layers, in which unitary gates are applied possibly followed by projective measurements with probability $p$ on each qubit, a setup commonly used in the measurement induced phase transition literature.
-These ansatzes are all shown in Fig.~\ref{fig:ansatzes}.
+We focus specifically on the following four ansatzes: \begin{enumerate} \item[(a)] Hardware efficient ansatz 1~(HEA1) \item[(b)] Hardware efficient ansatz 2~(HEA2) \item[(c)] XXZ Hamiltonian variational ansatz~(XXZ-HVA) \item[(d)] Haar unitary ansatz (HUA) \end{enumerate} The first three ansatzes chosen are similar to those used in the paper by \citeauthor{wiersema2023measurement} \cite{wiersema2023measurement}, in part to provide a direct comparison of our results.
+Specifically, our HEA2 and XXZ-HVA ansatz are nearly identical to their HEA and XXZ-HVA.
+The fourth ansatz is the brickwork Haar unitary ansatz consisting of arbitrary 2-qubit unitary gates.
+All ansatzes consist of several layers, in which unitary gates are applied.
+In this work, we focus on a hybrid setting where the unitary layers are followed by projective measurements with probability $p$ on each qubit, a setup commonly used in the MIPT literature.
+Ansatzes (a), (b), and (c) are shown in \cref{fig:ansatzes}.